 You may also enjoy: 20 things to do in Aberdeen on a weekend break

-Had I realised the difference between the two galleries, I probably would have headed first to Modern One to see the free galleries, but as I happened to arrive first at Modern Two, I took a look at the exhibition by Portuguese artist, Paula Rego Obedience and Defiance (until 19 April 2020 £11.50).
+Had I realised the difference between the two galleries, I probably would have headed first to Modern One to see the free galleries, but as I happened to arrive first at Modern Two, I took a look at the exhibition by Portuguese artist, Paula Rego Obedience and Defiance (now finished).

-This exhibition includes 80 prints and paintings, with a film about the work of Paula Rego who was born in 1935 and grew up under the Portuguese Salazar dictatorship.
-The paintings are colourful and striking but also extremely thought provoking, since they deal with difficult topics like political tyranny, abortion and gender inequality, often with hidden messages and underlying menace.
+The exhibition included 80 prints and paintings, with a film about the work of Paula Rego who was born in 1935 and grew up under the Portuguese Salazar dictatorship.
+The paintings were colourful and striking but also extremely thought provoking, since they dealt with difficult topics like political tyranny, abortion and gender inequality, often with hidden messages and underlying menace.

 The art at Modern Two is not just confined to the galleries and I enjoyed the stairwell transformed into an artwork by Richard Wright and a towering robot like metal figure, taking up all the double height of the museum cafe.
 There’s a handy museum bus (£1 donation) that shuttles every hour between the three National Galleries that are in different parts of Edinburgh, so you can easily get a ride between the Modern and the National Gallery.

-You may also enjoy: 3 fun things to do in Inverness for culture lovers
+You may also enjoy: Fun things to do in Inverness for culture lovers

 Old Town, New Town, what’s the difference in Edinburgh?
 Well, the Old Town is the Medieval quarter around Edinburgh Castle that includes the Royal Mile and tends to be where most tourists head first.
 It can get pretty busy in summer as visitors spill out from the castle to be caught up in the tartan shops and whisky bars.